1927–28 Bates Bobcats men's ice hockey season: Season

 Before the start of the season, the team took a hit because John Cogan was academically ineligible.
 Fortunately, the team returned many players from last year's squad and had some experience to rely upon in his absence.
 The team opened the season with a win against an amateur club with Zeke Secor having a hand in all three goals.
 The team then embarked on its annual trip south and came up with a pair of 2–0 wins.
-Bob Violette was the star of the star of the team to that point, not having allowed a single goal through the first three games to set a new program record.
+Bob Violette was the star of the team to that point, not having allowed a single goal through the first three games to set a new program record.

 Bates finally surrendered its first goal of the season to Bowdoin but the offensive unit of Foster, White and Secor came through once more to lead the team to victory.
 By the time the team met Colby, they were playing their fourth game in eight days and were unable to sustain their winning streak.
 Despite the best efforts of the Mules, however, the Bobcats wouldn't go away.
 Secor's goal in the third sent the game into overtime and it took 4 extra periods before Colby could net the winner.
 The loss heralded a down period of the season for Bates as the Garnet lost the next two games as well.
 The team wasn't quite able to stand up to the attack from New Hampshire and allowed 5 goals to the Wildcats but the worst came when they lost the rematch to Colby in another overtime thriller.
 The second loss to the Mules meant that Bates would not be able to win a state championship.
 Just before the break, Bates welcomed the Aggies for a return match and were able to end their 3-game losing skid.